 Whole loaf reheat

-- *Bake around 6 minutes to crisp, 12 minutes to heat thoroughly
+Bake 6-12 minutes.
+6 minutes to crisp, 12 minutes to heat thoroughly